-A private rehab provide a supervised drug and alcohol detox in conjunction with a rehab programme.
-Individuals struggling with an addiction live at the rehab facility for the duration of treatment and receive ongoing therapy to overcome addictive thoughts and behaviours.
+A private rehab provides a supervised drug and alcohol detox in conjunction with a rehab programme.
+Individuals struggling with an addiction stay at the rehab facility for the duration of treatment and receive ongoing therapy to overcome addictive thoughts and behaviours.
 Private treatment centres treat various forms of addictions such as alcohol and drugs, as well as behavioural addictions such as Gambling.

-Part of private rehab is a residential rehabilitation programme.
-Owing to the safety, comfort, and the immense benefits of in-house therapy, the residential rehab has grown in popularity.
+Owing to the safety, comfort, and the immense benefits of rehab therapy, residential programmes have grown in popularity.
 Through the course of the day, residents will attend therapy, skill building activities, and even group therapy.
 Private rehab maintains the confidentiality of its residents ensuring access to treatment while maintaining your privacy.

 Residential rehab provided by a rehab facility focus on detox from drugs and alcohol and safe management of withdrawal symptoms.
 It involves a clinical environment where patients have access to medical doctors and nursing staff.